paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/guide-how-to-use.md

 ---
 id: guide-how-to-use
-title: Organizing Paperclip files
+title: How To Use Paperclip
 sidebar_label: How to use
 ---

 You can think of Paperclip as a tool that focuses _purely_ on your web application's appearance -  just covering HTML, CSS, and basic components.
-With that, you can construct almost _all_ of your applications UI in Paperclip.
-For example, here's a simple list in Paperclip:
+With that, you can construct almost _all_ of your application UI in Paperclip.
+For example, here's a simple list:

 ```html live
 <style>